 To put this in perspective, in one recent analysis of whole-genome sequence data from 234 taurine cattle representing 3 breeds, >28 million variants were observed, comprising insertions, deletions and single nucleotide variants.
 A small fraction of these mutations have been selected owing to their beneficial effects on phenotypes of agronomic importance.
 None of them is known to produce ill effects on the consumers of milk and beef products, and few impact the well-being of the animals themselves.

 What is not clear is how developers are meant to determine which alterations are due to their “intentions”, and which result from spontaneous de novo mutations that occur in every generation.
 Certainly breeders can sequence to confirm the intended alteration especially if they are inserting a novel DNA sequence, but how can they determine which of the random nucleotide insertions, substitutions, or deletions are part of the regulatory evaluation, and which are exempt as random mutagenesis.
 And if there is risk involved with the latter, why are only the random mutations associated with intentional modifications subject to regulatory evaluation?
-And what is the if intended modification is a single base pair deletion – will the regulatory trigger be the absence of that base pair – something that is not there?
+And what if the intended modification is a single base pair deletion – will the regulatory trigger be the absence of that base pair – something that is not there?

 Many proposed gene editing applications will result in animals carrying desirable alleles or sequences that originated in other breeds or individuals from within that species (e.g. hornless Holsteins were edited to carry the Celtic polled allele found in breeds like Angus).
 As such, there will be no novel combination of genetic material or phenotype (other than hornless).
 The genetic material will also not be altered in a way that could not be achieved by mating or techniques used in traditional breeding and selection.
 It will just be done with improved precision and minus the linkage drag of conventional introgression.